Univ.-Prof. Dr. Eva Traut-Mattausch

 • 2005 – 2007: Habilitation scholarship of the Hochschul- und Wissenschaftsprogramms (on leave from the C1 and A13 positions)

-• 2002 – 2006: Academic Researcher and Councilor (A13) at the Ludwig-Maximilians-Universität München within the Institute for Psychology
+• 2002 – 2009: Academic Researcher and Assistant (C1) as well as Academic Councilor (A13) at the Ludwig-Maximilians-Universität München within the Institute for Psychology

 Research Interests: